Three things I can think of that would improve my ride photos.

 Combining a revised sensor from the D500, a camera possessing excellent imaging, with Nikon’s latest Z system processor and 16-50 (24mm-75mm) lens that is rated very sharp it seems a great package.

 However you require an adaptor to access Nikon’s DX lens catalogue.
 For me that is a non issue, I have no need for different lenses but for reviewers an adaptor seemed a big deal.
-Instead I find it comical another camera aimed at people coming from smartphones has no ability to share images to social media or do panoramas or hand held night shots.
-Can’t help thinking manufacturers have their heads stuck in the sand.
+Instead I find it comical another camera aimed at amateurs like me and smartphone users has no ability to share images direct to social media or do panoramas or hand held night shots.
+Manufacturers still stubbornly refuse to modernize their cameras and I presume will complete the slide into irrelevance for most people in a few years.

 Ergonomics are a mixed bag.
-Its a joy to hold and operate, very light easy to slip into my walk around bag, however too big for a bike jacket so will need to live in corner of my tour bag.
-My camera resides there already when I wear a summer jacket or on damp days but pocket is better.
+Its a joy to hold and operate, very light easy to would slip into my walk around bag, however too big for a bike jacket so will need to live in my tour bag.
+My camera resides there already when I wear a summer jacket or on damp days – which means I won’t always shoot with it compared to a pocket camera.

-After trade the Fuji combo is $2500 Aud while the Z50 will be $400 which seems reasonable enough to be my new distraction in 2021 while global travel remains somewhere off on the horizon.
+After trade in on a used model, the Fuji combo is $2500 Aud while the Z50 will be $400 Aud which seems reasonable.